greghulette/Wireless_Communication_Board-WCB/Readme.md

  Features of the board:
 - LilyGo T7 Mini32 V1.5
 - 5V Terminal Block
-- 5 Serial ports that can be used to commuincate with microcontrollers
+- 5 Serial ports that can be used to communicate with microcontrollers
 - Up to 9 WCB's can be used at once in a fully meshed network
 - Communication can be individual (Unicast), or be broadcasted to all devices at once.
 - Can support bi-directional communications<br><br>